blue-button/implementation-guide/transmit-using-direct.md

 Should be CCDA/MU-2 for health data.
 Should be YYY for claims data.

 ### Direct Protocol

+Direct is not a new protocol, but rather, a specification for how existing standards can be used to securely transport health information over the internet.
+Direct uses SMTP, S/MIME, and X.509 certificates to achieve security, privacy, data integrity, authentication of sender and receiver, and confirmation of delivery.

 The Direct Protocol is used to send health data securely from Point A to Point B.